weberBen/Binoculars-CPU/README.md

   ```
   This message is safe to **ignore**.
 It does not impact the model's runtime or accuracy ([see here](https://huggingface.co/LeoLM/leo-hessianai-13b-chat/discussions/3), [and there](https://huggingface.co/codellama/CodeLlama-7b-hf/discussions/1)).

+- When server is started you will see a "spamming" process in the uvicorn log that ping the route home `/`.
+It's the `init-proc` process of HuggingFace that start the uvicorn process. **It does not affect the sleep timeout of the HuggingFace space**.